 - Surgery: Carpal Tunnel Release surgery may become an option if symptoms persist, even after weeks of conventional treatment.
 This surgery is seen as a last resort to relieve pain associated with carpal tunnel syndrome.
 There are two types of surgery that can be done:

-- Open: this surgery begins with an incision on the palm of the hand, exposing the transverse carpal ligament (the top portion of the carpal tunnel).
+- Open: this surgery begins with an incision on the palm, exposing the transverse carpal ligament (the top portion of the carpal tunnel).
 The ligament is then cut to relieve pressure from the nerve.

 - Endoscopic: this type of surgery uses a small camera to guide the surgeon to the transverse carpal ligament, which is then cut using another small tool.
 The incisions are generally smaller for this type of surgery, and there may be one or two incisions.